 At wide open apertures, it’s one of the sharpest lenses for any system.
 It has a decent colour rendition, it’s contrasty and the bokeh is quite pleasing, in my opinion.
 I also don’t believe the images it creates are sterile but I do think the handling is a bit sterile compared to a manual focus lens.

 My complaints are with the focus breathing; the focal length varies by roughly 10% and in contrast to the Zeiss Loxia 50mm f/2.0 it’s quite noticeable.
 The colours are good but not as good, and from a purist point of view, excluding bokeh, the Zeiss Loxia 50mm f/2.0 is a better lens if you can live without autofocus.
-In my opinion though, they are both very different even if they’re paradoxically very similar, and it is why I own both.
+In my opinion, they are both very different even if they’re paradoxically very similar, and it is why I own both.

+This lens is a safe buy because there’s nothing particularly terrible about it and for that reason I can see why a lot of people say it’s a must have lens.
 I’ve attached some photographs above.
 They’ve been edited and they’re small JPGs.
 You will not be able to judge sharpness from them but they do give you a rough idea as to how the lens renders.

 For this price, I believe it should have sealing.
 It might not seem like an expensive lens when we compare it to a Sony 70-200mm f/2.8 GM lens, but it’s still a reasonable amount of money, and there are cheaper Canon zoom lenses which have sealing.

-Please note, this review is not finished.
+Please note, this review is not finished.Affiliate information.